cpinnix/commanderpowerlevel/README.md

 ##### 6

-Cards in the sixes should be found in standard pre-cons but are still generically good.
-The would be your Commander staples.
-These cards should:
+Cards in Power Level 6 are commonly found in standard pre-constructed decks and are generally solid choices.
+These would be considered Commander staples.
+These cards typically:

-- Be generally good in any deck.
+1. Perform well in any deck
-- Synergize well with some deck strategies, but not most.
+2. Synergize with certain deck strategies, though not universally
-- Staples for common play patterns.
+3. Serve as staples for common play patterns

 Example: